-- The DSL and Deputy DSLs will undertake child protection and safeguarding training at least every 2 years. - In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments). - They will also undertake Prevent awareness training and online safety training.
+• The DSL and Deputy DSLs will undertake child protection and safeguarding training at least every 2 years.

+- In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments). - They will also undertake Prevent awareness training and online safety training (including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).